rackerlabs/technical-blog/content/blog/2020-03-27-announcing-the-launch-of-sap-on-azure/index.md

 metaDescription: "Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP on Microsoft&reg; Azure&reg; customers migrate to SAP S/4HANA."
 ogTitle: "Announcing the launch of SAP on Azure"
 ogDescription: "Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP on Microsoft&reg; Azure&reg; customers migrate to SAP S/4HANA."
+slug: "announcing the launch of sap on azure"
 ---

 Rackspace just released a minor enhancement to Rackspace Application Services